KeerthanBhat/Segmentation-of-plants/README.md

 # Segmentation-of-plants

-Detecting plant area in an image
+Detecting the leaves in an image of a plant.